-Use this command to synchronize the selected item with its version saved in the file system.
+Use this command to synchronize the view in the tool window with the view saved in the file system.

 If you change a file or directory contents externally, DataGrip, under certain circumstances, may not be aware of the corresponding changes unless you use this command.

 Use this command to open a file browser (for example, Windows Explorer or Finder) and show the selected item there.